morantsur/morantsur.github.io/_posts/2016-11-12-live-results.md

 It's interactive and works with voice queries.
 I worked on the UI of the project.

 ## Sports
-### NBA, NFL, over a 100 soccer leagues, NCAA March Madness, Soccer World Cup, and more
+NBA, NFL, over a 100 soccer leagues, NCAA March Madness, Soccer World Cup, and more

-Built product that answer user queries about a team's schedule, scores and standings in the league.
+Built products that answer user queries about a team's schedule, scores and standings in the league.
 We provide answers in many languages, and for local leagues as well as international ones.
 I worked on any part of the system - from understanding the user's intent and packaging the right answer to it, through the automatic ingestion of the data feeds from the leagues, to the UI/UX of the final experience.

 ## London Olympics 2012